What is galactorrhea?

 PATHOPHYSIOLOGY

-Hormones play a very important role in galactorrhoea that is in excessive milk production.
+Hormones play a crucial role in galactorrhoea which is in excessive milk production.
 Galactorrhea occurs due to elevation in levels of serum prolactin.
 Prolactin is a hormone produced by lactotroph cells of the anterior pituitary gland.

 The major role of prolactin hormone is to enhance breast development during pregnancy and to induce lactation.

-Galactorrhea is a condition occurred due to non-puerperal hyperprolactinemia.
-This non-puerperal hyperprolactinemia occur in cases of pituitary lactotroph adenomas which produce prolactin.
-These lactotroph adenomas are called as prolactinomas.
+Galactorrhea is a condition that occurs due to non-puerperal hyperprolactinemia.
+This non-puerperal hyperprolactinemia occurs in cases of pituitary lactotroph adenomas which produce prolactin.
+These lactotroph adenomas are called prolactinomas.

-Prolactin plays the very important role in stimulating breast epithelial cells, therefore, induce milk production and maintaining milk production.
+Prolactin plays a critical role in stimulating breast epithelial cells, therefore, inducing milk production and maintaining milk production.

 Galactorrhea is more common in females than in males.